 Part 2 limits the ambient air concentration of hydrogen sulfide (H2S) emissions from any facility to 0.2 ppmv (24-hour average) at standard conditions which is equivalent to 283 μ g/m3.
 As discussed previously in the memorandum, the Ammonia Plant #4 Primary Reformer burns waste gas containing 20 gr/100 SCF of waste sulfur (H2S).
 The primary fuel is natural gas but waste gas recovered from the Desulfurization Unit is used as fuel.
 This waste gas contains H2S that was removed from the natural gas that is used as a raw material in the ammonia production process.
-Thus the total sulfur burned in the reformer will be the sulfur in the waste gas and also the sulfur in the natural gas fuel.
+Thus, the total sulfur burned in the reformer will be the sulfur in the waste gas and also the sulfur in the natural gas fuel.
 PCC performed air dispersion modeling utilizing the AERMOD (Version 16216r) model with 2011-2015 meteorological data for Pryor to determine H2S concentrations at the property boundary.
 Using emissions rates at the reformer stack based on 98% destruction and also 0% destruction, PCC demonstrated that concentrations at the property line for these two scenarios were 0.07 mg/m3 and 3.53 mg/m3, both in compliance with the standard.
+Adding the steam generation step for the Desulfurization Unit will not increase ammonia production, therefore, the H2S amount that was removed from the natural gas as raw material remains the same.
 Emissions from other natural gas fuel burning sources at the facility not accounted for in the model would account for approximately another 50% of what was modeled for the reformer.
 Additional modeling was not required because of the wide margin of compliance with the standard.

 Part 5 limits sulfur dioxide emissions from new fuel-burning equipment (constructed after July 1, 1972).
 For gaseous fuels the limit is 0.2 lb/MMBTU heat input averaged over 3 hours.
 All equipment at this facility is being treated as new for purposes of this permit evaluation.
-For all equipment at the facility except the primary reformers, the permit requires the use of pipeline natural gas having no more than 0.25 grains/100 SCF to ensure compliance with Subchapter 31, which easily meets the standard.
+For all equipment at the facility except the primary reformers, the permit requires the use of pipeline natural gas having no more than 0.25 gr/100 SCF to ensure compliance with Subchapter 31, which easily meets the standard.
 As discussed above, the primary reformer burns waste gas containing waste sulfur (H2S) from the Desulfurization Unit and the total sulfur content burned in the reformer will be the sulfur in natural gas fuel required plus the sulfur in the waste gas recovered from the Desulfurization Unit.
 From the "Emissions" section, the highest calculated SO2 emission is 16.5 lb/hr from the Ammonia Plant #4 Reformer which is rated at 300 MMBTUH.
-This equates to 0.055 lbs-SO2/MMBTU, which is in compliance with the 0.2 lb/MMBTU standard.
+This equates to 0.055 lb-SO2/MMBTU, which is in compliance with the 0.2 lb/MMBTU standard.
 These are peak emissions, which would not likely span the three-hour averaging period.
-All other fuel-burning equipment at the facility is fired on natural gas, easily meeting the standard.
+All other fuel-burning equipment at the facility is fired on natural gas having no more than 0.25 gr/100 SCF, easily meeting the standard.